Epistemic status: An introduction post for my Base-Line Theory of Human Health and Movement. Facts and definitions first ...

 Much information about the relative positioning the head can be gained from:

-The linea alba, nuchal and supraspinous ligaments are like a ribbon or a rope that can bend and twist at every level, supporting the rest of the body when we have a full range of natural movement.
+The linea alba, nuchal and supraspinous ligaments are like a ribbon/ rope/band that can bend and twist at every level, supporting the rest of the body when we have a full range of natural movement.